Winspace OrangeSeal rider tests positive - Canadian Cycling Magazine

 View this post on Instagram

-LGD-4033, also known as ligandrol, is a selective androgen receptor modulator (SARM) prohibited by the World Anti-Doping Agency.
+LGD-4033, also known as ligandrol, is a selective androgen receptor modulator (SARM).
+It is prohibited by the World Anti-Doping Agency (WADA.)
+The drug can increase muscle mass and strength while aiding with recovery.

-Nerlo, 28, has been with Winspace OrangeSeal since 2023 and was a participant in this year’s Tour de France Femmes, which concluded recently.
+Earlier this year, Nerlo had her biggest result of her career, finishing second at the at Omloop Het Nieuwsblad.
+She also finished fifth at both the road and time trial Polish national championships.

-The team encouraged fans and the public to consult their full statement available on their official channels for more details.
-It also emphasized that several Canadians, including Nadia Gontova and Kiara Lyllyk, who participated in the Tour de France Femmes, are not implicated in any way.
+The team encouraged fans and the public to consult their full statement available on its official channels for more details.
+It also emphasized that this is an isolated incident and none of the other riders are connected to this incident.

-Note: Correction: An earlier report said the rider competed in the Tour de France Femmes.
-This was incorrect.
-Although the team raced the Tour, Nerlo did not.
-We regret the error.